Amsterdam/design-system/proprietary/react-icons/README.md

 # Amsterdam Design System: React icons

-This package provides all icons as React components from the [Amsterdam Design System](https://designsystem.amsterdam).
+This package provides all icons from the [Amsterdam Design System](https://designsystem.amsterdam) as React components.
 Use it to use the correct icons in your React project.

 ## Installation